 I included my equivalency report when I applied to become a Canadian Registered Safety Professional (CRSP).
 Before I could truly earn those credentials, however, I needed to complete six months of relevant work experience.
 Six months can feel like a long wait when you are on the road to your goals, but it’s also a short amount of time when you think about your total journey.
 I understood that this was a necessary part of the process to become a certified safety professional in Canada.
 When my six months were complete, it was worth it to finally become a CRSP!

 In May 2016, my career got even better.
 I secured a job at one of the Top 100 companies in Canada.
-I believe that my credential evaluation gave my employer the confidence to hire me as the company’s manager of health, safety, and environment (HSE).
+My credential evaluation gave my employer the confidence to hire me as the company’s manager of health, safety, and environment (HSE).
 I know that other candidates had more manufacturing experience or a stronger background in HSE.
 However, my certification and experience positioned me above the competition and helped me to succeed.

 At the time, I was excited for the opportunity to learn and grow in my field.
 Today, I am proud to work with talented professionals who consider me their equal.